money-on-chain/main-RBTC-contract/MOC.md

 - _MoC state Contracts_: They keep MoC state variables and logic (MoC, MoCState, MoCBucketContainer, MoCSettlement, MoCBurnout)
 - _MoC pure logic Contracts & Libraries_: Functional extensions of the above merely to have responsibility separation and contracts size (aka deploy fee) low.
 (MoCHelperLib, MoCLibConnection, MoCConverter, MoCExchange, MoCConnector, MoCBProxManager, MoCInrate, MoCWhitelist, MoCBase)
 - _Tokens_: Tokens backed by the system (OwnerBurnableToken, DocToken, BProToken)
 - _External Dependencies_: External contracts the system relies on, in this case the Oracle or price provider; this could evolved independently of MoC system as along as the interface is maintained.
-(BtcPriceProvider)
+(PriceProvider)

 ## MoC

 - Referenced by: MoCBurnout, MoCSettlement
-- References/uses: SafeMath, MoCLibConnection, DocToken, BProToken, BtcPriceProvider, MoCBProxManager, MoCState, MoCConverter, MoCSettlement, MoCExchange, MoCBurnout, base/MoCBase
+- References/uses: SafeMath, MoCLibConnection, DocToken, BProToken, PriceProvider, MoCBProxManager, MoCState, MoCConverter, MoCSettlement, MoCExchange, MoCBurnout, base/MoCBase
 - Inherits from: MoCEvents, MoCLibConnection, MoCBase, Stoppable

   MoC is the main contract of the MoC ecosystem, it's the entry point of almost every public interaction with it and it articulates the main logic and relations between the rest of the contracts.